-My name is Bronwen MacDonald and I’m an autodidactic artist who favours classical and imaginative realism.
-I live in Japan where I worked as an ESL teacher in elementary schools for over a decade.
-As of 2016, after a move to Nagasaki Prefecture, I quit working to pursue my artistic side.
-I create art with pencils and watercolour, heavily influenced by my life-long interest and training in ancient history and mythology.
+Bronwen MacDonald is a South African artist who favours classical, academic and imaginative realism.
+She lives in Japan with her family where she worked as an ESL teacher in elementary schools for over a decade.
+As of 2016, after a move to Nagasaki Prefecture, she quit working full-time to pursue her artistic side and return to her academic studies in classics.
+Creating art with pencils, ink and more recently oil paints, her work is heavily influenced by her life-long interest and training in ancient history and mythology.

 — Donna Tartt, The Secret History

 An act of pure attention, if you are capable of it, will bring its own answer.
 And you choose that object to concentrate upon, which will best focus your consciousness.
 Every real discovery made, every serious and significant decision ever reached, was reached and made by divination.
 The soul stirs, and makes an act of pure attention, and that is a discovery.